 There will be opportunities to look at part made and complete corsets, different types of corsetry and also a chance to leaf through an extensive library of corset books.

-The cost of this 5 day unique course is £1200.00 per person and includes 5 days of tuition in our dedicated corset school classroom, morning and afternoon refreshments and a lovely sandwich lunch with fruit, cake and refreshments every day.
+The cost of this 5 day unique course is £1200.00 per person and includes 5 days of tuition in our dedicated corset school classroom, morning and afternoon refreshments, lunch each day, and course materials including calico, patterning paper, basic coutil, boning, laces and other hardware necessary to produce your corset.

 This is a unique course not offfered anywhere else in the world and taught by an acknowledged expert in the field.
 Because of the format of the workshop it will not be possible to attend for one day only.